-\item \textbf{Experience Replay (ER)} \cite{chaudhry2019tiny}: A core component of our training setup, ER utilizes stored episodic memory to replay past demonstrations, helping the model maintain previously acquired skills and mitigate forgetting.
-As a baseline, we evaluate the standalone performance of ER without additional retrieval-based adaptation techniques.
+\item \textbf{Experience Replay (ER)} \citep{chaudhry2019tiny}: A core component of our training setup, ER utilizes a storage memory to replay past demonstrations, helping the model maintain previously acquired skills and mitigate forgetting.

-\item \textbf{Average Gradient Episodic Memory (AGEM)} \cite{agem}: Employs a memory buffer to constrain gradients during the training of new tasks, ensuring that updates do not interfere with performance on earlier tasks.
+\item \textbf{Average Gradient Episodic Memory (AGEM)} \citep{agem}: Employs a memory buffer to constrain gradients during the training of new tasks, ensuring that updates do not interfere with performance on earlier tasks.

-\item \textbf{AGEM with Weighted Local Adaptation (AGEM-WLA)}: An extension of AGEM that incorporates weighted local adaptation during the testing phase, enhancing the model’s ability to adapt to specific tasks based on retrieved demonstrations.
+\item \textbf{AGEM-RWLA}: An extension of AGEM that incorporates RWLA before policy deployment, enhancing the model’s ability to adapt to specific scenarios.
 This allows us to assess the generalizability of our proposed method as a paradigm framework on other memory-based lifelong learning approaches.